Larouyan/larouyan.github.io/docs/index.md

 ### Define who is a massive rater

-In order to separate people in two group, a definition of a massive rater, called from now an "expert" has to be found.
+In order to separate people in two groups, a definition of a massive rater, called from now an "expert" has to be found.
 The choice was made here to consider the number of ratings per year and aggregate scores from the past 3 years with the formula:

 $$
 S_{Y_j} = 2 \cdot R_{Y_{j}} + 0.5 \cdot R_{Y_{j-1}} + 0.25 \cdot R_{Y_{j-2}} + 0.1 \cdot R_{Y_{j-3}}
 $$

-, where $$R_{Y_j}$$ denotes the number of ratings for the year j and $$S_{Y_j}$$ is the score of the user for the year j.
-The experts are then people from the 0.995 quantile of the score calculate previously (among those who have a non-zero score i.e active users).
-These users only represent 0.5 % of active users and yet their influence on the ratings are huge since they account for huge part the final mean rating that will be displayed on the websites.
+where $$R_{Y_j}$$ denotes the number of ratings for the year $$j$$ and $$S_{Y_j}$$ is the score of the user for the year $$j$$.
+Therefore, the experts are people from the $$0.995$$ quantile of the score calculate previously (among those who have a non-zero score i.e. active users).
+These users only represent $$0.5$$% of active users and yet their influence on the ratings are huge since they account for huge part the final mean rating that will be displayed on the websites.

 By analyzing beers with at least 100 ratings per year, we observe that the difference in median ratings for the majority of them between experts and non-experts is very small.
-This reinforces the notion that while a discrepancy in ratings exists between the two parties, the overall trend remains largely consistent.
+It reinforces the notion that while a discrepancy in ratings exists between the two parties, the overall trend remains largely consistent.
 It would be interesting to delve more deeply into this difference.

 ### What an impact !